Danke (Part 2): Unravelling the Collapse of a Real Estate Ponzi Scheme

 Current Assets - Majority Cash and Restricted Cash

 Turning to the asset side, cash constituted 45% of Danke's current assets in 2017, although this proportion declined over the subsequent years.
-Starting from 2018, more than 40% of Danke's current assets were held in the form of restricted cash.
+Starting from 2018, more than 40% of Danke's current assets were held in the form of restricted cash (i.e. cash that is deposited with banks or financial institutions in conjunction with borrowing).
 The proportion of Prepayments and Other Current Assets in Danke's overall current assets rose substantially from 9% in 2017 to 21% in 2019, where a thorough look reveals that about half of this category comprises of deductible input VAT, followed by another sizeable portion of deferred (i.e. unamortized) commission.
 Though not reported here, the company's long term assets are primarily held in the form of PP&E, followed by long term restricted cash, and deposits to landlords.

 *Short-term investments in 2017 refer to investments in financial products managed by Chinese financial institutions that are redeemable upon Danke's choice.